laravel/docs/quick.md

 <a name="creating-a-view"></a>
 ## Creating A View

-Next, we'll create a simple view to display our user data.
-Views live in the `app/views` directory and contain the HTML of your application.
-We're going to place two new views in this directory: `layout.blade.php` and `users.blade.php`.
-First, let's create our `layout.blade.php` file:
+A view is an output of data and where you'll put most of your "front-end" code, mostly HTML.
+We're going to create two new views in the `app/views` directory: `layout.blade.php` and `users.blade.php`.
+First, in your `layout` view, enter:

 	<html>
 		<body>